Check-N-Run: A Checkpointing System for Training Deep Learning Recommendation Models: Checkpoint Optimizations

-When applying this quantization to an embedding vector $X$, one way to pick $x_{min}$ and $x_{max}$ would be to use the minimum and maximum element values in $X$.
+In \textit{symmetric} quantization, $x_{max}$ is set by the maximum absolute value in $X$, and $x_{min} = -x_{max}$.
+This is a very simple approach to quantize.
+An improved approach is to pick $x_{min}$ and $x_{max}$ to use the minimum and maximum element values that are actually present in an embedding vector.
 We refer to this method as \textit{asymmetric} quantization.
+Asymmetric quantization, however, has the small additional overhead of storing of both $x_{min}, x_{max}$ values for de-quantization process.

-A more simplified and faster quantization would be \textit{symmetric} quantization, where $x_{max}$ is set by the maximum absolute value in $X$, and $x_{min} = -x_{max}$.
-Figure~\ref{fig:uniformq} shows the mean $\ell_2$ loss of symmetric and asymmetric quantizations for different bit-widths used in quantization.
-Since the elements of the embedding vectors are not symmetrically distributed, asymmetric quantization performs consistently better.
+Figure~\ref{fig:uniformq} shows the mean $\ell_2$ error of symmetric (first bar) and asymmetric quantization (second bar) for different bit-widths used in quantization.
+Since the elements of the embedding vectors are not symmetrically distributed, asymmetric quantization consistently outperforms symmetric quantization.
+Note that we generated this result from one representative checkpoint created after training a production dataset for about 18 hours.